 The confusion is only exacerbated as members begin to exercise their plan benefits.
 From choosing the right doctor to finding out how much something costs, to paying the right amount for what is owed – the entire process is disjointed and utterly confusing.

 Finally, we will look at how health carriers can become more agile in an increasingly competitive environment.

 The business agility of healthcare companies depends on how fast they can respond to the speed of their customers.
 Dependence on legacy infrastructure and the use of multiple systems-of-record inevitably creates “member fatigue” and leaves health plans open to disruption.
 There is a reason why the health insurance industry is consistently ranked at the bottom of the Customer Satisfaction Index.

 The profitability of healthcare companies depends on how efficiently they manage their operations, and how successfully they attract and code for the populations they serve.
 Through regulation, the U.S. health care industry has been slowly moving into a more commoditized market.
 As one of many choices, insurers must compete harder to differentiate and win.
 And competition only looks like it will increase as statements by the new Presidential Administration focus on removing the state lines and creating a more national market for health insurance.

 Going forward, we will use this blog to share a mixture of thought provoking topics, feature industry experts, and highlight real-life case studies.
 Our next blog will cover how Vlocity is Driving Innovation in Healthcare.
 We will take a deep dive into the lessons learned from health insurers as they modernize their front office capabilities using Vlocity.
-A great example is our webinar with Amy Bastien, the VP of Sales Development at Anthem.
-If you missed it, you can see a recording for free here.

 Please join us as we explore ways to create better health and healthcare using Salesforce + Vlocity.